rtang03/rtang03/README.md

 FULL STACK BLOCKCHAIN ARCHITECT

-- 🔥 I’m currently working on Web3 and Hyperledger projects
+- 🔥 I’m currently working on Web3 and zero knowledge proof projects
 - 🤟 I love games and anime
 - 🏆 I'm a Blockchain patent owner
 - 💰 I’m looking to collaborate on DeFi and SocialFi projects